Shwetha21/InvestmentTracker/README.md

 * Could Complete All the tasks planned for Sprint2.

-* Suggestions made format date, add functionality to calculate monthly expenditure.
-Which were previously included in the project backlog.
+* Suggestions made format date, add functionality to calculate monthly expenditure, Which were previously included in the project backlog.

 #### Sprint 2 Retrospective
 * Things that went well: